tomcali/damazon/README.md

 * Entered Sequel Pro from localhost 127.0.0.1 with username root
 * Created schema for products_db database using Sequel Pro (commands shown in create-database.sql)
 * Read the contents of products.csv into MySQL  using Sequel Pro
-* Wrote code handle user requests for product.
+* Began the process of setting up code to handle user requests for product and quantity desired
-* Executed the work under node.js
+* Executed initial testing under node.js

 ## Application Testing
+ nodemon damazonCustomer.js
+[nodemon] 1.11.0
+[nodemon] to restart at any time, enter `rs`
+[nodemon] watching: *.*
+[nodemon] starting `node damazonCustomer.js`
+?
+Specify the item from soup to nuts: (Use arrow keys) ?
+Specify the item from soup to nuts: soup
+?
+Enter quantity desired (How many units of soup would you like?)

+check database and process order or give message